Applicable to you if you participate in our farm research or surveys

 Map of Ag comprises a number of different legal entities, including:

-Map of Agriculture Limited, Map of Ag Analytics Limited and National Farm Research Unit Limited all with their registered offices at 15-16 Deben Mill Business Centre, Old Maltings Approach, Melton, Woodbridge, Suffolk IP12 1BL, UK, Tel: +44 1394 389 250.
+Map of Agriculture Limited, Map of Ag Analytics Limited, National Farm Research Unit Limited and Evidence Group Limited, all with their registered offices at 15-16 Deben Mill Business Centre, Old Maltings Approach, Melton, Woodbridge, Suffolk IP12 1BL, UK, Tel: +44 1394 389 250.

 Map of Agriculture NZ Limited of 47 Waterloo Road, Hornby, Christchurch, 8042, New Zealand.